When you add polar bears, eco-tours, bird-banding and world-class museums to your business meeting, you can be sure it’s going to be a hit.

 For something less woodsy, check out the Canadian Museum for Human Rights, the world’s only museum dedicated to human rights education and awareness.
 The museum contains numerous exhibits that illuminate the connection between human rights and sustainability, posing questions like “how does a healthy environment contribute to human rights?”

-The building itself is an architectural marvel, and a green one at that!
-On an architecture tour you’ll not only learn about design elements like the 1 km long alabaster ramps that form a labyrinth, along with its famed “glass cloud” design, but also all the elements that make it LEED certified—from how it captures rainwater for air conditioning and toilets, to how its side roof is seeded with prairie grasses and plants that are indigenous to Manitoba.
-Its Boutique too contains only fair-trade, ethically sourced and eco-conscious items.
+The building itself is an architectural marvel and a green one at that!
+On an architecture tour you’ll not only learn about design elements like the one-kilometre-long alabaster ramps that form a labyrinth, along with its famed 'glass cloud' design, but also all the elements that make it LEED certified—from how it captures rainwater for air conditioning and toilets, to how its side roof is seeded with prairie grasses and plants that are indigenous to Manitoba.
+Its Boutique contains only fair-trade, ethically sourced and eco-conscious items.